svalinn/svalinn.github.com/source/map.rst

 simulated particles, a number of schemes have been introduced, collectively known as *variance reduction* techniques to help improve this situation.

-The most widely used tool for Monte Carlo radiation transport is:

-* MCNP (Monte Carlo N-Particle), versions 5 and 6, written & maintained by Los Alamos National Laboratory.

-While other tools exist, their user-base is dwarfed by that of MCNP: Fluka (CERN) Geant4 (CERN), Monaco (ORNL), SHIFT (ORNL), Tripoli (CEA).
+The most widely used tool for Monte Carlo radiation transport in neutron-based systems (e.g. fission, fusion, some accelerators) is MCNP (Monte Carlo N-Particle), versions 5 and 6, written & maintained by Los Alamos National Laboratory.
+Many other tools exist and some see larger usage in other kinds of systems, particularly high energy physics: Fluka (CERN) Geant4 (CERN), Monaco (ORNL), SHIFT (ORNL), Tripoli (CEA).

 Discrete Ordinates Radiation Transport
 +++++++++++++++++++++++++++++++++++++++